 Git is a Free and Open Source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. ( https://git-scm.com )

-Git has become the defacto VCS tools used by new Open Source projects.
-It is supported on platforms including Github, Bitbucket, and Gitlab and is used by projects like the Linux Kernel, the Go langauge, and of course Git itself.
+Git has become the de facto VCS tools used by new Open Source projects.
+It is supported on platforms including Github, Bitbucket, and Gitlab and is used by projects like the Linux Kernel, the Go language, and of course Git itself.

 It is not the only VCS out there.
 Your future job may require you to use a different tool for VCS.
 Thankfully the principles of SCM are very similar everywhere you go, so pay attention!
 There’s a lot to learn here and it’s not all about the commands you should type.